marcoantog/marcoantog/README.md

 <img src="https://media.giphy.com/media/vLlpbDafjgHystuJ0a/giphy.gif" alt="yodaCode" width="150" /></div>
 I'm a new developer with a passion for coding and building things from scratch.
 As someone who's transitioning from +10 years of experience in commercial area and customer service, I'm excited to be learning and keeping up with new technologies.

-    Here you can do everything, be everything, even have a yoda pet.
+    Here you can do everything, be anything, even have a yoda pet.

 ## What I've been working on 👨‍🎓